-Sit-ins and road closures continue for the 13th day in El Sereif in North Darfur, in protest of the appointment of a superintendent from the Beni Hussein tribe.
+A sit-in and road closures continue for the 13th day in El Sereif Beni Hussein in North Darfur, in protest of the appointment of a superintendent from the Beni Hussein tribe.

-Hussein Dabka Mansour told Radio Dabanga from El Sereif that they are calling on the governor of North Darfur to cancel his appointment decision, and to abide by the previous agreement of holding an inter-tribal conference.
+Hussein Dabka Mansour told Radio Dabanga from the locality that they are calling on the governor of North Darfur to cancel the decision, and to abide by the previous agreement of holding an inter-tribal conference.

 The protesters also demanded the executive director and the administrative officer in El Sereif be transferred, and members of the tribe who intervened in previous conflicts held accountable.